frame-rpg/tales/README.md

 # Setting up

-It looks like you need the secret key to seed the local database even though the local database doesn't connect to the cloud.
-Talk to Eric about getting a copy of the key file, which should be put in src/admin/keys.

 You'll need a recent version of the jre (`apt install default-jdk`) to run the emulators.
 You also need node and the angular cli.
 Install [nvm](https://github.com/nvm-sh/nvm) and then use that to install node via `nvm i node stable`.